 Christopher Irvine is the Canon Librarian and the Director of Education.
 He came to the Cathedral from being Principal of the College of the Resurrection, Mirfield.
 As Director of Education Canon Irvine has responsibility for the Anglican Conferences for Seminarians and for newly ordained bishops from around the worldwide Anglican Communion, held in the Cathedral’s International Study Centre.

-Canon Irvine is a member of the Liturgical Commission of the Church of England, and the Cathedrals’ Fabric Commission for England.
+Canon Irvine is a member of the Liturgical Commission of the Church of England, and the Cathedrals Fabric Commission for England (CFCE).
 He has a particular interest in the relation between the visual arts and theology, and is a trustee of Art and Christian Enquiry (ACE).
-His recent books include The Art of God (SPCK, 2005), and The Use of Symbols in Worship (SPCK 2007).
-His forthcoming book The Cross and Creation is to be published in June 2013.
+His recent books include The Art of God (SPCK, 2005), The Use of Symbols in Worship (SPCK 2007) and The Cross and Creation which was published in June 2013.
 Canon Irvine and Rosie have two grown-up daughters, and they both enjoy travel, and visiting galleries and art exhibitions.

 Nick Papadopulos came to Canterbury in March 2013 after six years as a parish priest in central London.
 He has previously served in the Dioceses of Salisbury and Portsmouth.
 Before his ordination in 1999 he worked as a barrister, specializing in criminal law.
 As Canon Treasurer he represents the Chapter on those committees which have responsibility for the Cathedral’s finance and fabric.
 In addition he directs the Kent Initial Ministerial Education programme for the Diocese of Canterbury, working alongside others to form its newly ordained deacons and priests.He has a particular interest in spirituality, and is the editor of God’s Transforming Work (SPCK 2011).
 He is married to Heather, and they have two children.
 He enjoys music, cooking, walking, reading widely, and – whenever he remembers – going to the gym.